survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 [cssnano](http://cssnano.co/) has a lot more options to try out.
 In this case we stripped only comments out of the CSS output.

+## Minifying HTML

+If you consume HTML templates through your code using [html-loader](https://www.npmjs.com/package/html-loader), you can preprocess it through [posthtml](https://www.npmjs.com/package/posthtml) with [posthtml-loader](https://www.npmjs.com/package/posthtml-loader).
+You can use [posthtml-minifier](https://www.npmjs.com/package/posthtml-minifier) to minify your HTML through it.

 ## Conclusion

 Minification is the simplest step you can take to make your build smaller.
 However, there are more tricks we can perform.